Transportation and Parking Information

 Failure to obtain and display a valid parking permit will result in a citation.
 For help with your permit, call 1-800-700-4417 or visit MyCampusPermit.com.

 Students, staff, and faculty will need to provide their vehicle license plate number, make, and color of the vehicle.
-If you will be driving a different vehicle during the FALL TERM, you will need to update your vehicle information HERE or call 1-800-700-4417 BEFORE parking on campus.
+If you will be driving a different vehicle during the FALL TERM, you will need to update update your vehicle information HERE or call 1-800-700-4417 BEFORE parking on campus.

 Alternative Forms of Transportation